pakin6509681182/cs299-term-project-66/README.md

 4. Selection: Users able to change a part of model by using mouse picking.
 In this project user can change the Frog's shirt by clicking her shirt.

 ## Dependencies
-- Python 3.6
+- Python 3.6 (or any other local server)
+- Git (for cloning the project)
+- Internet Connection (for loading Three.js library)
-- Web Browser with Internet Connection
+- Web Browser
 ## How to run the project
 1. Clone the project
     ```git